Staff

 Project Managers

-Cameron Wilson joined the Applied Environmental Research Team at the University of Alaska Anchorage (UAA) in spring of 2020.
-He recently completed his M.S. in Civil Engineering at UAA with a project titled Per Capita Water and Fixture Use in Rural Alaska.
-The project involved collecting data on water use ranging from per capita consumption based on community water production to measuring how much water is used at each individual fixture within the home at any given time.
+Cameron Wilson joined the Applied Environmental Research Team in spring of 2020.
+He completed his M.S. in Civil Engineering at UAA with a project that involved collecting and analyzing Alaska water use data.
 He designed, built, and programmed custom sensors to accomplish the task and then deployed them in several villages.
-He is now involved in a variety of projects including coastal GPS surveying and modeling, pacific salmon studies, forestry, and the identification/eradication of invasive plant species.
-Originally from North Carolina, he grew up in the earthmoving business and has experience operating heavy equipment and project implementation.
-He earned his B.S. in Biological Engineering from NC State focusing on bioprocessing and alternative fuels, then immediately after graduating and completing his research, he drove to Alaska seeking opportunity.
-After only a few short months, a field engineering position led to five years in the west Texas oil fields before he was finally able to come back to Alaska to continue his education and a career in research.
+He is now involved in a variety of projects including coastal GPS surveying and modeling, Pacific salmon studies, forestry, and the identification/eradication of invasive plant species.
+Originally from North Carolina, he grew up in the earth-moving business and has experience operating heavy equipment and project implementation.
+He earned his Bachelor of Science in Biological Engineering from NC State focusing on bioprocessing and alternative fuels.
+Prior to AERC, he worked five years as a field engineer in the west Texas oil fields.

 Research Technicians

-Bryson Smith grew up in a military family which brought him to Alaska where his passion for wildlife conservation began.
+Bryson Smith grew up in a military family which brought him to Alaska, where his passion for wildlife conservation began.
 He graduated from UAA with a B.S. in Biological Sciences in 2022.
 During his time at UAA he worked on multiple game camera projects in the Goose Lake area, one to spatially track birds, and the other to determine the potential of man-made tree cavities for nesting birds.
-After completing his undergrad he became a participant with AERC for the 2022 field season.
-In 2023, he spent the field season on the Situk River working with Alaska Department of Fish & Game on a weir conducting samples and escapement counts of Steelhead and Salmon.
-He rejoined AERC as a research tech in July 2024 to assist with various projects.
+He joined AERC as a summer participant for the 2022 field season.
+In 2023, he spent the field season on the Situk River working with Alaska Department of Fish & Game on a weir conducting samples and escapement counts of steelhead and salmon.
+He rejoined AERC as a research technician in July 2024.

 Communications